 Tickets and dates

-Enjoy the photographic journey with Wittgenstein from November 12th, 2021 to March 6th, 2022.
-A ticket* for the museum gets you into all its exhibitions.
+Enjoy the photographic journey with Wittgenstein from November 12th, 2021 to March 27th, 2022.
+A normal entrance tickets gets you inside the exhibition, too.

 If photos tempt you more than the historical or broader art perspective, consider also visiting some of the other photography exhibitions currently in Vienna.
 For example, the Susan Meiselas retrospective at the Kunst Haus Wien runs until February 13th.